e-GAI: e-value-based Generalized $\alpha$-Investing for Online False Discovery Rate Control: Deferred Discussions

 \paragraph{Long-Term Performance of pL-RAI \& pS-RAI.}

 To control mem-FDR using p-values, we demonstrate that $\operatorname{mem-FDP}^*(t)$ in \eqref{eq:oracle_e_mem-FDP_estimate} can still serve as an oracle estimate of mem-FDP.
-By controlling this estimator to be bounded, we can achieve mem-FDR control for p-values satisfying the conditional super-uniformity property in \eqref{eq:property_of_online_pval}.
+By controlling this estimator to be bounded, we can achieve mem-FDR control for p-values satisfying the conditionally super-uniform property in \eqref{eq:property_of_online_pval}.

 \begin{theorem} Suppose the online p-values are conditionally super-uniform in \eqref{eq:property_of_online_pval}.
 If $\operatorname{mem-FDP}^*(t)$ in \eqref{eq:oracle_e_mem-FDP_estimate} satisfies $\bbE\left[\operatorname{mem-FDP}^*(t)\right]\leq \alpha$, then $\operatorname{mem-FDR}(t)\leq\alpha$ for all $t$. \end{theorem}